 If you live in one city but want to watch a Florida game in another city, you can use a VPN to do so!
 A VPN will allow you to set a location where the game you want to watch is streaming, and then use one of the above streaming services to watch those games.
 We fully recommend NordVPN, and you can get a free trial to their service here:

-Streaming Florida Gators Games LIVE without Cable Using DIRECTV NOW
+Streaming Florida Gators Games LIVE without Cable Using AT&T TV NOW

-Another alternative to cable TV is CBS All Access.
+Another alternative to cable TV is Paramount Plus.
 You have to pay for this service and they’re not quite as passionate about college football, but this is another great way to stream some college football games in HD, including the Gators.
 Sign up here for a free trial and you’ll get access to shows like Big Bang Theory and Young Sheldon, too.

 Watch the Gators Online with the Official Gators Website

 Don’t know where to turn for Gators content?
 You can start right at the Gators official site for all things Gators.
 This site has all kinds of goodies.
 Want tickets?
 This site has it.
 Want links to streaming websites?
 This site has it.
 Want recaps, projections, interviews, player info, interviews, blogs, highlights, fan merchandise, stats, scores, and other Gator stuff?
 You guessed it.
 This site has it.
 There’s something called “Gatorvision” but it doesn’t always have the games.
 They’re usually on SEC Network, which is on Sling (see below).